letslycook/CSE_368_Group12/README.md

 1. Download Ollama at the following link: https://ollama.com/download

-2. Pull model on command line with the following prompt: ollama pull llama3:8b
+2. Pull model on command line with the following command: ollama pull llama3:8b

 3. Download project zip from this GitHub.